Mikkomario/Utopia-Scala/Vault-Coder/README.md

     - `"expand to X"` / `"to X"` - Expands the column maximum length until the specified limit `X`
     - `X` - Expands the column maximum length until the specified limit `X`
   - These are only applicable to `String` and `Int` types
+- **"allow_crop" / "crop": Boolean (optional)** - Whether "or crop" should be appended to the specified length rule.
+  Default = false.
+  - When true, this will make it so that the column is expanded to certain length, but the input will be cropped if the length would exceed the specified limit.
 - **"default" / "def": Code (optional)** - The default value assigned for this property in the data model
   - See [Code Object Structure](#code-object-structure) for specifics
   - If empty or omitted, data type -specific default will be used, if there is one